ruben-aguilar/my-professional-hub/README.md

 2. The workflow uploads the generated static assets and deploys them with `actions/deploy-pages`.
 3. The first time you run it, enable Pages in your repo settings and point it at the `github-pages` environment.

-The build uses the `VITE_PUBLIC_BASE_PATH` environment variable to align Vite's `base` option with the repository name (defaults to `/my-professional-hub/` in CI).
+The build uses the `VITE_PUBLIC_BASE_PATH` environment variable to align Vite's `base` option with the repository name.
+By default it resolves to `/${repo-name}/`, but you can override it by creating a repository variable named `GH_PAGES_BASE_PATH` (for example set it to `/` when serving a custom domain at the root).
 If you need to preview a production build locally, run:

 ```sh
 VITE_PUBLIC_BASE_PATH=/my-professional-hub/ npm run build && npm run preview
 ```

+If you are using a custom domain, add a `public/CNAME` file containing that domain (for example `raguilar.dev`) so GitHub Pages keeps the mapping consistent.

 ## Can I connect a custom domain to my Lovable project?